 Spain boasts an array of beautiful cities that are bursting with Spanish tradition and culture.
-These destinations are sprinkled with an assortment of famous landmarks, picturesque landscapes, cobblestone streets, and stunning coastlines.
+These destinations are sprinkled with famous landmarks, picturesque landscapes, cobblestone streets, and stunning coastlines.

 The country is home to some of Europe’s most beautiful cities, from ancient hubs hidden amidst towering peaks to Mediterranean metropolises and balmy beaches.

 Spain has a huge share of stunning cities to choose from.
 Let’s take a look at a handful of unforgettable destinations that should be on every traveller’s bucket list.

 30 Most Beautiful Cities Spain Has that you Must See